arkadijs/asterisk-g72x/README.md

 [Primary website] / [Google group]

-[Asterisk] 1.4, 1.6, 1.8, 10.0 - 19.0 are supported.
+[Asterisk] 1.4, 1.6, 1.8, 10.0 - 20.x are supported.

 To compile the codecs it is recommended to install [Intel IPP] libraries for better performance.
 Alternatively, download and install [Bcg729] - a slightly slower implementation written in portable C99.
 Only G.729 will be available in that case.

 The codecs are tested against Bcg729 1.0.2, IPP 5.3 - 8.2.
 Users of IPP 9.0 and IPP 2017 must also install [IPP Legacy] libraries.
+Later IPP versions may not work.
 AMD processors works with IPP too.

 #### IPP